-Rustic Camp Caesar, near Webster Springs, is the setting for this camp that celebrated its 70th anniversary in 2011.
+Rustic Camp Caesar, near Webster Springs, is the setting for this camp.
 Striving to increase the awareness of the youth of West Virginia, this camp instructs campers, age 14 – 18, in the wise use and management of the natural resources of the state.

 Morning Classes include Forestry, Nature Awareness, Law Enforcement, Parks & Recreation, Soil Conservation, Wildlife & Fish Management, Water Quality, Waste Management and Youth Conservation.